 I have mediated with the DRC since 1996.
 I also volunteer at the Thurston County Food Bank in the ForKids backpack program, and repair trails with the Washington Trails Association.
 Since retiring from the Department of Labor & Industries, I enjoy more time to hike.

-Stacie-Dee Motoyama, Past President 2012
+Stacie-Dee Motoyama, Emeritus

 Born and raised in Hawai’i, I relocated to the Puget Sound area in 1980.
 I have been an attorney since 1990 and am currently the managing partner of the Olympia law firm Connolly, Tacon & Meserve.
 My practice emphasizes family law.
 Fostering civility and respect between individuals is important to me.
 The DRC brilliantly, but quietly, supports these values.
-I consider it to be both a privilege and an honor to be serving as an ‘emeritus’ member of the Board of Directors this year.
+I consider it to be both a privilege and an honor to serve at an ‘emeritus’ member of the Board of Directors this year.

 I am a Contracts Officer for the DSHS Economic Services Administration, Community Services Division.
 I have been a DRC Board member since 2008, and have served as President and Immediate Past President.
 I also volunteer as a mediator with the DRC.
 I hold a JD from the University of Puget Sound/Seattle University and a BA in Economics and Political Science from Central University.

 I have a successful career owning and managing real estate.
 For 28 years, I was a top salesperson in a fortune 100 pharmaceutical company.
 I developed innovative sales techniques, presented to pharmacy and therapeutic committees plus devised a continuous improvement program.
 I was on the Lacey Planning Commission for seven years and serving as Chairman for two.
 My interests include international travel, skiing, rock climbing, scuba diving, running, working-out, hiking, fishing and boating.